XML RSSSubscribe To This Site

 Click here to learn Portuguese numbers as well.
 You know how important they are too.

-I'd recommend you print out this page and take it with you every time you need to communicate with someone in Portuguese.
+I'd recommend to you to print this page out and take it with you every time you need to communicate with someone in Portuguese.

-One of the reasons you should print this out may be because you may want to put 2 of these sentences together to sound more natural, for instance, "desculpe, não sei", and you'll have them at hand to remember.
+One of the reasons you may want to print this out or write these phrases down on a piece of paper may be because you may want to put 2 of these sentences together to sound more like a native-speaker, for instance, "desculpe, não sei", and you'll have them at hand to remember.

 You'll see that, with these basic Portuguese phrases, you'll feel more confident when you talk to people or people talk to you.